Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Introduction

+where $\bm{U}$ is the background bulk velocity. \textbf{Note that if particles have initial speeds that are comparable to the background flow speed, they would move along the magnetic field lines and convect into the downstream.
+The SDA therefore generally has an injection problem for low-energy particles \citep[e.g.,][]{Ellison1995,Jokipii1996}.
+However, low-energy particles can cross the shock repeatedly under large-scale magnetic fluctuations, and are effectively injected into diffusive shock acceleration} \citep{Giacalone2005a,Giacalone2005b}.

-The second theory is the diffusive shock acceleration (DSA), or the first-order Fermi acceleration \cite[]{Fermi1949, Bell1978, Drury1983, Forman1985, Kirk1987, Malkov2001, Amato2005, Amato2006}. \citet{Drury1983} showed that for each cycle of particles' crossing of the shock plane, the mean acceleration time $\Delta t$ is
+\textbf{Another mechanism is first-order Fermi acceleration, which, together with SDA, is incorporated into the diffusive shock acceleration (DSA) \citep{Fermi1949, Bell1978, Drury1983, Forman1985, Kirk1987,Malkov2001, Amato2005, Amato2006}.
+In the first-order Fermi acceleration mechanism, the acceleration of particles is derived from the relative motion of the scattering centers in the upstream and downstream of the shock.} \citet{Drury1983} showed that for each cycle of the particle's crossing of the shock front, the mean acceleration time $\Delta t$ is

 and the average momentum change is